BurntSushi/blog/content/post/rust-error-handling.md

 For example, the `io::Error` type embeds an [`io::ErrorKind`](http://doc.rust-lang.org/std/io/enum.ErrorKind.html), which is *structured data* that represents what went wrong during an IO operation.
-This can be important because you might want to react differently depending on the error. (e.g., A `BrokenPipe` error might mean quitting your program gracefully while a `NotFound` error might mean exiting with an error code and showing an error to the user.)
+This is important because you might want to react differently depending on the error. (e.g., A `BrokenPipe` error might mean quitting your program gracefully while a `NotFound` error might mean exiting with an error code and showing an error to the user.)
 With `io::ErrorKind`, the caller can